zdravkov/kendo-docs/aspnet-mvc/asp-net-mvc-3.md

 4. Rename the **Scripts/js** directory to **Scripts/kendo**.
 Rename **Content/styles** to **Content/kendo**.
 ![Kendo directories in Solution Explorer](/aspnet-mvc/images/mvc3-solution.png)

-After the Kendo UI JavaScript and CSS files are added in the application you can include them.
+After the needed JavaScript and CSS files are added in the application you can include them.

 1. Open the layout of the application.
 By default it is **Views/Shared/_Layout.cshtml** (or **Site.master** if using ASPX).
 2. Include **Content/kendo/kendo.common.min.css** and **Content/kendo/kendo.default.min.css**.
 Add a **link** tag within the **head** tag of the layout.